chaosim/Talk/README.md

     GetFirst(N)ItemsIn(intList)GreaterThan(T)

-which is simple and clear.
+This is simple and clear.
 You don't need any comments to understand it because it practically reads like comment itself.

 ###Invocations###
-Talk's function invocation syntax takes expressiveness a step further.
+Talk's function invocation syntax takes this expressiveness a step further.
 It offers a number of separate features which work together to make function calls look like English sentences:

 #####Aparenthesia#####
 Parenthesis are optional when you invoke functions.
 So while the above function can be called like this: